Liz Lefroy: Awards

 In 2011 she won the first Roy Fisher Prize, an award for new work in poetry which is endowed by Carol Ann Duffy.

 She was highly commended in the Bridport Poetry Prize 2015.
 She won first prize in the Café Writers Competition 2016, and was Runner Up in the Wigtown Festival Competition 2017, and third in the WOLF Competition 2019.

 Work

-Lefroy has worked at Glyndŵr University, Wrexham, an educational institution in North Wales, since 2006 as a senior lecturer in social work.
-Prior to this she worked in Edinburgh as a lecturer in an FE (further education) college and an education officer in local authority day services for people with learning disabilities.
-After moving to Shropshire she worked first for the local authority and then to the voluntary sector where she managed a staff team supporting people with visual impairments and complex needs.
+Lefroy has worked at Wrexham University, an educational institution in North Wales, since 2006, as a senior lecturer in social care.
+Her academic interests centre on the use of creative methods in social work education as a means of ensuring the participation of experts through experience in the curriculum.
+At the start of her career, Lefroy worked in Edinburgh as a lecturer in an FE (further education) college and an education officer in local authority day services for people with learning disabilities.
+After moving to Shropshire in 1992, she worked first for the local authority and then to the voluntary sector, where she managed a staff team supporting people with visual impairments and complex needs.

 Education

-She was educated at South Hampstead High School, London and Durham University (St Mary's College) and thereafter did post-graduate degrees first in Psychology and then Creative Writing at Keele University.
+She was educated at South Hampstead High School, London, and Durham University (St Mary's College) and thereafter did post-graduate degrees first in Psychology and then Creative Writing at Keele University.
 She also has a PGCE from Bristol University and is a Fellow of the Higher Education Academy.